gimler/guzzle-docs/tour/overview.rst

 Guzzle makes writing web service clients an easy task by providing a simple pattern to follow:

 #.
 Extend the default ``Guzzle\Service\Client`` class
 #.
 Create commands for each API action.
-Guzzle uses the `command pattern <http://en.wikipedia.org/wiki/Command_pattern>`_.
 #.
 Add the web service client configuration to your services.xml file

 Or, more simply, run ``phing -f build/build.xml template`` to create a skeleton template for a new web service client.